trevorlauder/cloudflare-doh-worker/README.md

 ## Todo

-- Add NGINX to docker compose to provide SSL
 - Tests need to be written to validate various response scenarios
 - Add support for allowlist and blocklist directly in the worker to override provider responses